arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_persistent.md

 @RESTBODYPARAM{fields,array,required,string}
 an array of attribute paths.

+@RESTBODYPARAM{storedValues,array,optional,string}
+The optional **storedValues** attribute can contain an array of paths to additional attributes to store in the index.
+These additional attributes cannot be used for index lookups or for sorting, but they can be used for projections.
+This allows an index to fully cover more queries and avoid extra document lookups.
+The maximum number of attributes in **storedValues** is 32.
+It is not possible to create multiple indexes with the same **fields** attributes and uniqueness but different **storedValues** attributes.
+That means the value of **storedValues** is not considered by index creation calls when checking if an index is already present or needs to be created.

 @RESTBODYPARAM{unique,boolean,optional,}
 if *true*, then create a unique index.
+Defaults to *false*.

 @RESTBODYPARAM{sparse,boolean,optional,}
 if *true*, then create a sparse index.
+Defaults to *false*.

 @RESTBODYPARAM{deduplicate,boolean,optional,}
 The attribute **deduplicate** is supported by array indexes of type *persistent*,